 - Sublimation is the unconscious transformation of unacceptable emotions, thoughts, impulses, or desires into socially acceptable modes of expression.
 Not only does sublimation provide the opportunity for a satisfactory release of impulses or urges, but it also protects individuals from experiencing the anxiety that would be associated with being consciously aware of the original drive.

-- Displacement is the unconscious shift of emotional tension from the source of said tension onto another person or thing.
-This shift occurs when directing one’s emotional stress towards the original object that caused it would be physically or psychologically threatening.
-A new, less scary person or object will be chosen as an outlet.
+- Displacement is the unconscious shift of emotional tension from the original source of said tension onto another person or thing.
+This shift occurs when directing one’s emotional tension towards the original object that caused it would be physically or psychologically threatening.
+In an effort to discharge the emotional tension safety, a new, less threating person or thing will be chosen as an outlet.

 - Intellectualization refers to when someone unconsciously uses abstract frameworks or excessive intellectual activity to think about emotional problems or conflicts, allowing them to avoid thinking about stressful, anxiety-inducing aspects of the situation.
 It is essentially avoiding any uncomfortable emotions by placing one’s sole focus on facts and logic.